rhymojs/rhymojs/README.md

 ### [Contribution Guidelines](https://github.com/rhymojs/rhymojs/blob/master/CONTRIBUTING.md)

-Read this guideline to get a better and clear understanding of how to contribute to Rhymo.
+Read this guideline to get a better understanding of how to contribute to Rhymo.

 ### [Code Of Conduct](https://github.com/rhymojs/rhymojs/blob/master/CODE_OF_CONDUCT.md)